gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 presence in a unstructured product catalog.

 The primary purpose of a conversational application is to serve user demands, and when an user search in a e-commerce context, he is mostly looking for products.
-There are several distinctions that characterize a query when it is performed in the website rather than a messaging application.
+There is one main distinction that characterize a query when it is performed in the website rather than a messaging application.
 In the website users when they submit a query they already express their search intention, therefore the terms are quite concise and descriptive.
 Conversely, when inquiring a chatbot, users use a more expressive form such as: `Could you suggest me pale ale beers and ice creams for my party?`.